larahfelipe/saturn/README.md

 Saturn is a *self-hosted* bot, this means you will need to host and maintain your own instance.
 For that, you can instantiate at your own machine or you can use a cloud platform to do so.
 A great cloud platform that I personally use and recommend is [Heroku](https://www.heroku.com/), it's a nice cloud service which offers a great compatibility for apps like this one, and also has a free plan option.

 In this step-by-step I will only cover about how you can set Saturn in your own machine.
-Also, note that each topic in the next sections has a brief description in the title explaining what we're about to do.
+Also, notice that each topic in the next sections has a brief description in the title explaining what we're about to do.
 With that been said, let's move on.

 ### Getting started